 PGT Express: Very few clinics have the possibility to offer their patients a genetic study of their embryos in 48 hours.
 By means of Express IVF-PGT, at Institut Marquès we can perform the embryo biopsy and the analysis of all its chromosomes when the embryo is three days old.
 This way, the transfer can take place only two days later, when it reaches the blastocyst stage (fifth day of life), in a fresh cycle.
 With no need of freezing it and no waiting times.

-The PGD technique is the result of the combination of in vitro fertilisation and genetic analysis.
+The PGT technique is the result of the combination of in vitro fertilisation and genetic analysis.

-Institut Marquès is an international reference centre for PGD.
+Institut Marquès is an international reference centre for PGT.
 Our patients know their chances of pregnancy are increased by means of the technique.

 Is it possible to perform a genetic analysis of the embryos before they are transferred to the uterus?

 Yes.
 It is possible to analyze genetically the embryos prior their transfer to the uterus.
 This technique is called Preimplantational Genetic Diagnosis (PGD) or Embryo Genetic Analysis.